After doing that tongue-and-groove stuff, I nailed on the bottom of the chest:

 There is one thing I wonder about yellow pine.
-Supposedly, the jeffery pine that you see up in the Sierras is a yellow pine.
+Supposedly, the jeffery pine that you see up in the Sierra Nevada is a yellow pine.
 It gets really big.
 Could it have properties like this?
 Not that I have any idea how you’d get any, especially kiln-dried.
 Maybe someone has an operation up there.
 Or maybe it would be like (or even sold as) ponderosa pine, as this is also a yellow pine.

 Oh, douglas-fir, what a tangled web we weave.

 First off, Pseudotsuga menziesii, you are not a fir, and that is why I put the dash in your name.
 You should probably be called Douglas Weirdofreak, but I suppose that we’d need approval from Pseudotsuga wilsoniana, or whatever that thing is being classified as these days.
 OK, I digress.